isEmmanuelOlowe/blog/source/services/index.md

 ## [Search Engine Optimisation](/seo)

-Helping your business getting found by customers
+Helping your business getting found by customers.
+We will increase search engine rankings by:
+* Maximising potential of on page factors
+* Back-Link building
+* Keyword Analysis
+* Content Creation
+* Copywriting